Table of Contents

-How is biofuel made – Unlike the other renewable energies, biomass can be turned directly into liquid fuels, named “biofuels,” to help satisfying transportation fuel needs.
+How is biofuel made – Unlike the other renewable energies, biomass can be turned directly into liquid fuels, called “biofuels,” to help satisfying transportation fuel needs.
 Biodiesel and ethanol are the two most common types of biofuels today; both represent the first production of biofuel technology.

 What Kind of Materials Should We Use to Make Biofuels?